-As in Curtis’ work, we are not just about the photographs.
-Our images support their stories, bringing visual realities to their words and voices.
-Do they live their culture?
+Our images and recordings support their stories, bringing visual realities to their words and voices.
 What traditions do they practice?
 What are their thoughts and concerns for their People and their future?
-We want to hear their stories and share them with others so that we all have a better understanding of what it means to be Indigenous People in this land, in these times.
+We listen to their stories and share them with others so that we all understand what it means to be Indigenous People in this land, in these times.